Last Updated: 02/15/18

 - Schwannoma (Neurilemmoma or Neurinoma): These are typically Benign (Non-cancerous) tumors that are the result of an abnormal overgrowth of a Schwann Cell in nerve cells Myelin Sheath.

 Meningioma: These develop as Encapsulated and Benign Tumors, as these tumors reach different sizes as a result of simple growth or treatment(s)

 of Radiation.
-Either way, Meningioma can have dangerous or even fatal consequences.
-Safety typically depends on the classification from WHO
+Either way, Meningioma can have dangerous or even fatal consequences, depending on the WHO

 the .
 As a tumor grow the classification of the tumor may reach the next grade level and increased not just a tumors World Trade Organization (WHO) grade,

 between these two points the nerve passes between a bone structure, and because of this results in typically a pear-shaped